 - Examples of university co-ops include University of Waterloo, Georgia Tech, Drexel University and Rochester Institute of Technology.

+Cooperative education is an approach to providing practical, hands-on work with classroom-based training to prepare students for careers in their chosen fields.
 In cooperative education, students alternate between on-campus study and full-time employment, translating theory into practice.
 In the workplace, they apply classroom learning to make significant contributions at their organizations.
 Then, they bring valuable insights to the classroom based on their co-op experiences.

-Universities collaborate with thousands of national and international businesses, nonprofits, and other institutions to fill their open positions with co-op students.
+Co-op universities collaborate with thousands of national and international businesses, nonprofits, and other institutions to fill their open positions with co-op students.
 Employers take part in and influence the educational process by communicating their needs to the universities.